nathanpalmer/hotglue/README.md

 ## Find References
 *Interface: IFindReference*

+*Using the keyword 'library' will include the file, but the file will not be parsed for additional references.*

 ### TripleSlashReference

        /// <reference path="dep.js"/>
+       /// <reference paht="jquery.js" library/>

 ### SlashSlashReference

        //= require dep.js
+       //= library jquery.js

    OR

        #= require dep.js
+       #= library jquery.js

 ### RequireReference

        var module = require('module.js');

 ## Referencers
 *Interface: IGenerateScriptReference*